phpbb/documentation/development/extensions/skeleton_extension.rst

 Author email
 ^^^^^^^^^^^^

-The email of an extension's author.
+The email address of an extension's author.
 (Optional)

 Author homepage
 ^^^^^^^^^^^^^^^